sarihammad/pairs-trading-strategy/README.md

 Once identified, the spread between the two stocks is tracked over time:

-- A Z-score is computed using a rolling window (default: 60 days)
+- A Z-score is computed using a rolling window (60 days by default)
-- A trade is entered when the Z-score exceeds a threshold (e.g. ±2), indicating a divergence
+- A trade is entered when the Z-score exceeds a threshold (±2 by default), indicating a divergence
 - The position is exited when the spread mean-reverts (Z-score returns within ±0.5)

 Trades are executed as: